sunfishcode/basic-text/docs/NFC.md

 ## Specific concerns

-The following are some notes from researching situations where NFC has been considered to be semantically lossy.
+The following are some notes from researching situations where NFC has been thought to be semantically lossy.

 ### CJK Compatibility Ideographs